Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating: Summary

+Overall, the average $w_c$ profiles in convective cores can be characterized to within a few m/s of the true values, providing a way to estimate updraft vertical velocity using readily available satellite data.
+Globally quantifying $w_c$ will allow for observation-based estimates of convective clouds' role in the global circulation of the atmosphere and be invaluable for the improvement of weather and climate simulations.

 \acknowledgments The authors would like to acknowledge funding support from NASA Grants 80NSSC23K0123 and 80NSSC23K0116 awarded to CUNY (ZL), and NASA Grants 80NSSC23K0122, 80NSSC23K0117, and NSF Grant AGS-2149355 awarded to Columbia University-GISS (GE).
 Additional support was provided from the INCUS project under Grant 80LARC22DA001.
 This work was also supported by funding from the Columbia Climate School (AD).
+We thank Dr. John Peters and two anonymous reviewers whose comments helped improve this manuscript.

 \datastatement

 The WRF simulations are available on Globus \url{https://app.globus.org/file-manager?origin_id=87afe1af-7a96-44f3-9adf-9a5d6813d69e\&origin_path=\%2F}.
 For the GCE simulation data, contact Toshi Matsui at toshihisa.matsui-1@nasa.gov or Amel Derras-Chouk at ad4429@columbia.edu.